BxCppDev/bxrabbitmq/README.md

 ## Dependencies and inspiration

 bxrabbitmq makes use or is based on:
-* rabbitmq-c for the client implemantation (https://github.com/alanxz/rabbitmq-c)
+* rabbitmq-c for the client implementation (https://github.com/alanxz/rabbitmq-c)
 * pika for the client API (https://github.com/pika/pika)
 * RabbitMQ HTTP-based API for server admin (https://www.rabbitmq.com/management.html)

+bxrabbitmq depends on:
+* The RabbitMQ-C client library (https://github.com/alanxz/rabbitmq-c),
+* Boost (version >=1.58, but former version may work)
+* cURLpp (https://github.com/jpbarrette/curlpp) for server management,
+* BxJsontools (https://github.com/BxCppDev/bxjsontools) for server management,
+* CMake and pkgconfig for build and install.

 ## License: